 (The five parks are, south to north: Case Mountain, Freja Park, Bolton Notch State Park, Valley Falls Park and Belding Wildlife Management Area.
 Just south of our starting point is Gay City State Park too.)

 Dennis was kind enough to indulge me and agreed to pick up the trail exactly where I left it previously.
 Due to injury, I was forced to abandon my last hike prematurely and hike out Coop Sawmill Road to be picked up.
-So after dropping a car at the commuter lot in Vernon off of Exit 67 on I-84, we drove down to Coop Sawmill Road, parked, and began our hike with an extra 1.5 miles or so.
+So after dropping a car at the commuter lot in Vernon off of Exit 67 on I-84, we drove down to Coop Sawmill Road, parked, and began our hike.

 The prior day saw several inches of rain and the forecast for our hike wasn’t much better.
 Steady rain was predicted with temps down in the low to mid-40’s.
 Dennis is a very experienced New England hiker (having completed his Long Trail thru-hike last year, and finishing the New Hampshire 48 as well) and I’m just dumb, so we both pretended we weren’t concerned with the weather at all.

 We got to know each other over these first miles, avoiding puddles (why, I don’t really know) and having a grand old time.
 Dennis is very familiar with these woods, which stretch south to Gay City and over to some neat areas of Glastonbury to the west.
 However, we were heading north on the Shenipsit and once we reached the trail where I’d left it as a bloody mess a month prior, off we went towards Case Mountain.

 This was my first hike of the year with any color in the woods; the grayish-green of the lichen was popping in the still gray air.
 The faintest green of barely budding buds was becoming discernable.
 It was all very serene and oddly pretty in the light drizzle of the morning.